Lucifer1662/Over-Hooked/README.md

 The lighting was another important factor that helped to tie objects in the whole scene together.
 By setting the ambient light to a light pink colour, this got rid of muddy shadows and gave the screen a slight cool tint.
 A directional light in each scene helped provide some soft shadows for a bit of extra detail.

-The water, sadly, was one of the exeptions to the low poly aesthetic because we could not get crisp, hard edges without using the **i forgot what it is called** shader, which is not supported on some Macs.
+The water, sadly, was one of the exeptions to the low poly aesthetic because although possible to create required the geometry shader, which is not always supported, for example on Macs, the water shader will be discussed in detail later.

-The rest of the main assets (skybox, trees, grass, shells, font) were from the asset store (see references) and were chosen primarily because of their simple, low-poly style and nice colours.
+The rest of the main assets (skybox, trees, grass, shells, font) were from the asset store (see references) and were chosen primarily because of their simple, low-poly style and  colours.

 **insert photo of island here**